HackersCardgame/Shrink-Disorder-Tarot/README.md

 MKULTRA: ~1950 ⇔ DSM: explosion of the number of Mental Diseases ~1970 / Donald Ewen Cameron ⇔ Burghölzli Schweiz

 ### QuickStart / HOWTO to create a complete card deck: https://www.youtube.com/watch?v=L5aITiIZp9U (Just run the ./printAll.sh)
+you need for example a GNU Debian Linux Jessie, you can also boot it from a USB3.0 Stick, ask the local Nerd/Sheldon/Geek in your social network, he was trained to help you, WARNING, he will bite you if you are unfair to him :)

  * (Classical) Psychiatrists Cards
  * Movie Psychiatrists